Russell shake-up likely to drive heavy volume at Friday's close

-NEW YORK (Reuters) - Investors can expect a surge in volume at the close of trading on Friday, when Russell Investments announces the annual rebalance of its series of indexes that will affect more than $5 trillion in assets.
+NEW YORK, June 26 (Reuters) - Investors can expect a surge in volume at the close of trading on Friday, when Russell Investments announces the annual rebalance of its series of indexes that will affect more than $5 trillion in assets.

-The reconstitution requires asset managers to adjust their portfolios to align with indexes such as the small-cap Russell 2000 and the Russell 3000 .RUA, which represents most of the largest publicly traded U.S. companies.
+The reconstitution requires asset managers to adjust their portfolios to align with indexes such as the small-cap Russell 2000 and the Russell 3000, which represents most of the largest publicly traded U.S. companies.

 Credit Suisse anticipates about $42 billion will trade on Friday as a result of the reconstitution, which will make it one of the biggest trading days of the year in terms of dollar volume.